Airnorth Logo

 How many planes does Airnorth have?

 Airnorth is an airline in Darwin, Australia, with 11 planes.
-These planes help Airnorth reach many places, including remote areas and other countries like East Timor.
+These planes help Airnorth reach many destinations, including remote areas and other countries such as East Timor.
 They choose smaller planes so they can land in small airports, helping connect communities that are hard to reach.
 The planes are, on average, 25 years old.
 This shows Airnorth cares about keeping their planes in good shape, ensuring they are safe and reliable.